miklevin/MikeLev.in/_posts/2025-09-24-victory-dances-and-rabbit-holes.md

   \ checklist for execution\u2014the 'left-brain' stuff.
 On the other, there's the\
   \ more intuitive, 'right-brain' framework of metaphors and questions: figure out\
   \ what's broken, get the biggest win first, and keep the plates spinning.
 I realized\
-  \ that my immediate client work was threatening to become a 'rabbit hole' if I tried\
+  \ that my immediate client work was threatening to block client work as a 'rabbit hole'\
-  \ to build a full Pipulate workflow.
+  \ if I tried to build a full Pipulate workflow.
 Applying my own rules, I saw that the pragmatic\
   \ escape route was to start in a Jupyter Notebook.
 This entry is my blueprint for\
   \ that process\u2014a way to ensure I'm always rigged for a quick escape while still\
   \ putting on a magic show."